AmanTank187/blogger/README.md

   - Javascript on the front end and Rails on the backend.
   - Backend functions return json
   - Make API calls from the frontend with Javascript.
-- Authentication with Mailer folder
+- Email confirmation with Mailer folder